laravel/docs/cashier-paddle.md

         return view('billing', ['checkout' => $checkout]);
     });

 Next, you may use Paddle.js to initialize the checkout.
-In this example, we will demonstrate this using a simple hyperlink which uses the `paddle_button` approach:
+In this example, we will create a link that is assigned the `paddle_button` class.
+Paddle.js will detect this class and display the overlay checkout when the link is clicked:

 ```blade
 <?php